 The featured photo above was produced by Shari Marshal 2019.
 The cemetery itself is located in Dawson City, Yukon, Canada, close to the Alaska, US border.

-Mac too was beginning to struggle with the steep slope, but they had made this trip as often as possible for almost 2 decades now and it was part of both their souls.
+Mac too was beginning to struggle with the steep slope, but they had made this trip as often as possible for two decades now and it was part of both their souls.
 He would help her up this hill to visit the graveyard as long as they both could.
 He also carried the bucket with the hand tools to trim and clean up the graves because no one else did anymore.

 Pulling her gently he said, “Come along my love.
 We have enough time to take care of a couple today.
 Can you smell how fresh and clean the air is today?”

 She nodded- thankful yet again for his persistence in doing this with and for her.

 They carefully made their way past many grave markers that time had all but dissolved.
-They came to where they had left off last week.
+They came to where they had left off yesterday.
 “Another one with no name Inga.
-What do you think?
-Could this be the one?”
+What do you think; could this be the one?”
 They both knew the answer was beyond reach but it was her ritual and he would keep asking .

 He laid down a small but thick carpet and together they trimmed the grass, pulled the weeds and swept away the dust and cobwebs from the grave marker.
 Inga gathered scraps of paper or plastic that had blown into the grave site and put them in the bucket.
 When he saw her put down her tools, he quickly struggled to stand so he could help her.

 “Mac, I’m so tired.
 I don’t think I can do this much longer.”

 “Let’s stand and rest for a moment then.
 Tell me again what we know.”
 This too was part of her ritual and it was a way for her to honor her father even though they did not know which grave was his.